Water Softener Installation Cost

 Water Softener Installation Prices

-The following table is based on the water softener installation cost being inclusive of the unit, along with labour fees at approximately £30 to £50 per hour (on the assumption installation takes between 2 and 4 hours).
+The following table is based on the professional installation cost being inclusive of the water softener system, along with labour fees at approximately £30 to £50 per hour (on the assumption installation takes between 2 and 4 hours).

 Item Average Cost